 There are two styles of cabinet, and the last letter of the model tells you which: the X334M is American Provincial and the X334W is Danish Modern.
 Once you know what to look for it's easy to tell them apart, but they're largely the same.
 First, there's the grill cloth.
 The American Provincial has a tighter, patterned weave; the Danish Modern has a heavy block pattern.

 People complain that it's difficult find a schematic for it—that's not true; it's difficult to find a free schematic for it.
 SAMS Photofact Set 916 Folder 8 covers it.
-The problem is that SAMS wants $22 for it, so you either have to pay up or ask someone for it (don't ask me—I don't have it).
+The problem is that SAMS wants $22 for it, so you either have to pay up or ask someone for it (not me—I don't have it).

 SAMS, however, has (or had) a reputation for mistakes.
 You can find a "corrected" Zenith X334 schematic here that's free.